john-science/python_for_scientists/classes/10_numpy/lecture_10.md

     array([[2, 3, 4],
            [7, 8, 9]])

-Notice, neither of these change what is in the `a` spot in memory; they just return a totally new array.
+Notice that neither of these methods changes what is in the `a` place in memory; they return a totally new array.

 #### sqrt